Autumn maintenance for Tuber melanosporum, is important, particularly in terms of preparing for the new harvest season.

 Naturally, seasonal change will eventually mean lowering temperatures, which will in turn lower soil moisture losses due to evaporation.
 Irrigations in autumn, will therefore, generally be required less frequently, however are no less important.
 When autumn settles into a pattern of intermittent rainfall, irrigations are no longer required.

 The term ‘crowning’, refers to maturing truffles partially protruding up through the soil surface.
 This is generally visible in late summer and early autumn.
 Truffles that have formed closer to the surface, push up through the soil as they expand in size.
 If left unchecked, they are in part, exposed to the elements, surface pests and insects, generally resulting in loss of quality or complete drying out.
 Too many truffles forming close to the surface is not ideal.
 We’ll discuss maintenance methods to assist in avoiding this in another post.

-Row by row visual inspections of the farm from late summer onward are required to check for crowning truffles.
-They are usually easily seen as a raised lump in the soil characterised by 3 to 4 cracks in the soil.
+Row by row visual inspections of the farm from mid summer onward are required to check for crowning truffles.
+They are usually easily seen, as a raised lump in the soil characterised by 3 to 4 cracks in the soil.
 Farmers use different mediums to cover crowning truffles, ranging from sand, lime and soil from nearby in the brule.
-The advantage of using a slightly different colored material to cover the ‘lumps’ is that they are easily identified later at harvest.
+The advantage of using a different colored material to cover the ‘lumps,’ is that they are easily identified later at harvest.

 If a weed ‘clean up’ is required, then spot spraying, using Glufosinate-ammonium in mid autumn should suffice for the season.
-This herbicide is only effective in temperatures above 18-24C or 65-75F.
+This herbicide is only effective in temperatures above 18C or 65F.